pawelkossowski91/-projekt_koncowy/README.md

 Coders Lab Final project:

-new version od classic, arcade game.
+new version of classic, arcade game.

 Use z,x and arrow keys to control.